ddsouz5/oneliners/README.md

     find . -name "*.bam"

-Delete all .bam files (Irreversible: use with caution!
+Delete all .bam files using xargs (Irreversible: use with caution!
 Confirm list BEFORE deleting):

     find . -name "*.bam" | xargs rm

+Delete all .txt files (which have spaces in file names) using xargs

+    find . -name "samples [AB].txt" -print0 | xargs -0 rm

+Delete all .fastq files using exec

+    find . -name "*-temp.fastq" -exec rm -i {} \;

 Rename all .txt files to .bak (backup *.txt before doing something else to them, for example):